Prateek07-Kumar/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 All column names were converted to lowercase, and spaces were replaced with underscores to ensure SQL compatibility and consistency.
 The Purchase Amount column was renamed from "purchase_amount_(usd)" to "purchase_amount" for cleaner syntax.

 #### Removing Redundant Data

+Analysis revealed that the "discount_applied" and "promo_code_used" columns were completely identical across all 3,900 records.
+The "promo_code_used" column was removed to eliminate this redundancy and reduce data duplication.